iv461/icey/README.md

 Our goal with ICEY is to support everything that ROS supports.
 However, there are a few minor limitations:

-- Not thread-safe: only the `SingleThreadedExecutor` is supported currently
+- Only the async-await API is thread-safe and supports the multi-threaded executor currently
 - Memory strategy is not implemented
 - Sub-nodes are not supported